 In any large-scale disaster with multiple victims, emergency responders use a triage system to evaluate each patient’s injuries, prioritize treatment and provide transport to medical facilities for those who need it.
-MARCER is coordinating electronic patient tracking system will facilitate that process for emergency responders and hospitals in the region.
+MARCER coordinates an electronic patient tracking system will facilitate that process for emergency responders and hospitals in the region.

-MARCER and the Hospital Committee continue to collaborate on strategy to enhance and maintain the triage process which includes standardization of triage tags with bar codes that creates a tracking number for the individual.
-Then the health care provider (EMS, or Hospitals) utilize these tags, special barcode scanners and wireless communications systems during a mass-casualty incident that can efficiently and accurately track the number of injured, as well as the status and location of each victim.
+MARCER and the Hospital Committee continue to collaborate on strategies to enhance and maintain the triage process, which includes standardization of triage tags with bar codes that creates a tracking number for the individual.
+Health care providers (EMS or hospitals) will use these tags, special barcode scanners and wireless communications systems during a mass-casualty incident to efficiently and accurately track the number of injured, as well as the status and location of each victim.

 Patient Tracking Training

-The Committee recognized the need for “on demand” training tools for the end user of the system.
-The Missouri Hospital Association worked with Intermedix staff to produce the training videos for each of the partners.
+The committee recognized the need for “on demand” training tools for end users of the system.
+The Missouri Hospital Association worked with Intermedix staff to produce training videos for each of the partners.
 EMTrack staff completed an initial set of five videos: